Ax0l0ti/1st-year/Yr1 Notes/Semester 1/Prog 1/Haskell.md

 ## Higher-Order Functions

+Higher-Order Functions are functions that calls other functions to compute information.
+This can be via the parameter call or execution call

 1. **Map**
     - Applies a function to each element of a list, returning a new list with the results.
     - Example: